ahaldane/ndarray_ducktypes/doc/MaskedArray.md

  * No more returned `masked` singleton: Instead scalar values are returned as MaskedScalar instances.
 See comments in MaskedArray.py for discussion.
 A special masked singleton called `X` with no dtype exists for array construction purposes only.
  * No more `fill_value` stored with instances: You must always supply the desired fill as an argument to `filled()`
  * No more attempt to preserve the hidden data behind masked values.
 MaskedArray is free to modify these elements arbitrarily.
  * Features preserved from numpy's maskedarray: 1.
 The mask is not "sticky", it behaves as the "ignore" or "skipna" style described in the MaskedArray NEP. "na" style will not be supported.
-2. Ufuncs replace out-of-domain inputs with mask.
+ * no checking of ufunc domains: invalid operations do not lead to mask.
+  Instead user must explicitly add masks to avoid invalid operations
  * out arguments to ufuncs/methods must be MaskedArrays too
  * more careful preservation of dtype (old MA would often cast to float64)
  * np.sort now doesn't mix maxval and masked vals up.